Some numbers in this article were updated in May, 2022, in response to the racially motivated shooting in Buffalo, New York.

 In the first decades of the 21st century, the United States has been engaged in a large-scale social experiment revolving around this question: What happens when we flood communities with firearms of all types, from handguns to assault rifles, and lift restrictions on our ability to carry and use them?
 We now have years of data.

-Today, guns kill almost 39,000 Americans a year.
-That’s 22 percent more than when President Obama was elected in 2008.
+Guns killed over 45,000 Americans in 2020, the most recent year final data are available—and the worst one on record.
+That’s 25% more than five years ago, 43% more than 2010.
 For every killing deemed self-defense by the police, guns are used in 34 homicides and 78 suicides.
-At this point, there is little question that more guns lead to more dead and wounded Americans—a conclusion ratified by two new studies published this month, one in the journal JAMA Internal Medicine, the other a comprehensive review of thousands of studies from the RAND Corporation.
+At this point, there is little question that more guns lead to more dead and wounded Americans—a conclusion ratified by two studies published in March 2018, one in the journal JAMA Internal Medicine, the other a comprehensive review of thousands of studies from the RAND Corporation.

 These statistics raise a question: What motivates Americans to buy so many guns?